bitovi/academy/src/technology-consulting/6-communication-methods.md

 Tips and techniques:

 - **Incorporate breaks for longer meetings:** If your meeting will last more than an hour, schedule a brief break halfway through.
 This helps participants stay focused and engaged.
+- **Match schedules to roles:** Be aware of the different time management needs of makers (developers, designers) and managers.
+Schedule meetings accordingly.

 Questions to reflect: